 If you are a newcomer or a visitor—welcome!
 Please fill out a contact card found in your pew.
 Let’s get to know one another!
 St. Joseph’s is a place of worship, prayer, fellowship and study.
 Normally we pray Morning Prayer at 7:30 a.m. and Evening Prayer at 5:30 p.m.
 Monday through Friday.
 Please join us for prayer and fellowship whenever you can.
 The “poor plate” located by the baptismal font funds our fellowship and outreach ministries.
 Thank you for your gifts!

-Clergy schedule: Due to a decrease in pledge income for 2020, Karen will be working 25 hours/week.
+Clergy schedule: This year Karen will be working 25 hours/week.
 Her normal work days will be Sunday, Tuesday, Wednesday and Thursday.
 In the event of a pastoral emergency, she is available other days on her cell phone.